 Camp Glen was established in 1959 as the summer camp for the No-We-Oh Council of the Camp Fire Girls.
-Since then the camp has developed into an amazing space dedicated to leadership development of children, youth and adults.
-Camp Glen is located on the banks of the Sandusky River on some unusually hilly terrain just south of Tiffin Ohio in Seneca County Ohio.
-The camp offers a variety of activities and options for children youth and adults.
+Since then, the camp has developed into an amazing space dedicated to leadership development of youth and adults.
+Camp Glen is located on the banks of the Sandusky River on some unusually hilly terrain just south of Tiffin, in Seneca County Ohio.
+The camp offers a variety of activities and options for youth and adults.
 Paired with beautiful cabins Camp Glen is the perfect place for your retreat!

-Camp Glen offers Resident Camp, as well as for day camps and retreat events to meet your needs.
+Camp Glen offers Overnight Camps, as well as day camps and retreat events to meet your needs.
 We serve corporate groups, schools, churches and youth groups of all kinds.
-We also provide meeting space and group building activities for all types of retreats.
-We have break out space available for small groups, and can meeting space for up to 200.
+We can provide meeting spaces and group building activities for all types of retreats.
+We have break out spaces available for small groups, and meeting spaces for up to 200.
 All of this backed up with customer service that is second to none will make your retreat experience one that everyone will be talking about all year!

 The Past, Present, and Future